Request a Quote

 Remember that pre-engineered buildings are custom designed and manufactured to your specific requirements.
 Each component is carefully engineered to ensure that it can withstand the elements for your specific circumstance.
 This is why there are no genuine clearance buildings and why customers should be very weary of buying a building that was designed for someone else.
 The design of your building relies on the information that you provide about its purpose, content and about the site itself.
 At Norsteel, regardless of a job’s location, we always demand a series of minimum requirements for our building projects to ensure a consistent level of quality construction.

 The types of loads and their magnitudes are critically important to the design and construction of your steel building.
 At Norsteel we’ll work with you on your building project from start to finish to ensure the proper building codes and loads are used, without sacrificing on the design elements and functionality that you need from your steel building.
+From commercial buildings, to agricultural, to even mining facilities, we do it all.

 Click here to contact us today for a free quote on your next project!